serhan-yilmaz/PrinciplesGuide/README.md

 - Do not tolerate, trust or accept those who would use and harm others for selfish reasons.
 - If retaliation is warranted, make sure magnitude is proportional to, and not exceed the intended harm or actual harm (whichever is greater).
 - (Try to) Protect those who are in need, who are harmed by others for selfish reasons.
 Particularly those who lack the power to protect themselves.
-  - Only if you can, don't be a hero.
+  - Only if you can.
+Don't be a hero.
 See principle of self-value, you are not responsible for other people's happiness.
   - But remember the poem: ["First they came for..."](https://en.wikipedia.org/wiki/First_they_came_...)

 #### Principle of Reciprocity